PADEL Quick Start Guide

 Does the receiver have to stand behind the service line?

 No, it’s his choice where he stands, but if he is inside the service box he is not allowed to volley the serve return and the serve may bounce behind him.

 Does the serve receiver’s partner have to stand behind the service line?

 No, players can stand anywhere they want during the serve, except outside of the court.
 It’s recommended that the receiver’s partner stands behind the service line, but it’s really his choice and tactically he may decide to do differently.

 If it’s my team’s turn to start the second set, do we have to follow the same serve order as in the previous set?

-No, it’s a new set, when your turn to serve comes you can decide who serves.
-In a new set you can also change your position on the court.
+No, it’s a new set.
+When it’s your turn to serve comes you can decide who serves.
+When it’s time to return serve, you can also change your returning position on the court.

 I hit the serve, the ball bounced on the other side and went out the door (?)

 It’s fault, unless external play is allowed in which case play a LET.
-In most clubs, external play is not allowed due to the short distance between courts.
+In most clubs, external play is not allowed due to the short space between courts.

 What happens if I hit the returner’s partner with my serve?